marina601/discover-malta/README.md

 - `num_tickets` field accepts a positive integer value, which stores the total number of tickets available for each trip.
 This number updates when the user is adding a trip to their basket or deletes a trip from their basket.

--  `from_date` and `to_date` are set to defautl `timezone.now` value, however at the later stage this will have to be modified and conditions will be set to check if the trip is available within the date range available.
+-  `from_date` and `to_date` are set to default `timezone.now` value, however at the later stage this will have to be modified and conditions will be set to check if the trip is available within the date range available.

 - `special_offers` field accepts a boolean value, which is set to the False as default.